Mitch-Z3JvbWl0/astro-blog/src/content/blog/Mail-Bomb.md

 Mail bombs are low-effort but can cause significant operational pain.
 Fortunately, with solid monitoring and automation, they are easily detected and mitigated.

-If you’d like more advanced automation or templates, reach out to me via the [Grom Lab](https://www.grom-lab.com/) contact page!